bromaniac/kamratposten/README.md

 Goals:

-- No database (data on disk)
+- Use sqlite as database
-- Serialize data to JSON
 - No anonymous posting
 - Hardcoded users to start with
 - One static binary that can be rsynced to a server